asean-rssa/tf_azure_deployment/README.md

 4. `adb-with-squid-proxy`, Azure Databricks workspace, with squid proxy to filter outbound traffic, decoupling data exfiltration costs from data volume.
 5. `adb-service-endpoint-policy-experiment`, an experimental setup with service endpoint policy, this setup is just for reference and trial using SEP.
 Granular egress outbound control through SEP is not directly supported.
 6. `adb-trino-delta-connector`, a POC setup to show Trino-Delta Connector.
+7. `adb-splunk`, a POC setup to show Splunk-Databricks connector, referring to https://github.com/databrickslabs/splunk-integration.